From Particles to Fields: Reframing Photon Mapping with Continuous Gaussian Photon Fields: Introduction

 We construct and optimize our Gaussian Photon Field in three stages: (1) Initialization: Gaussian primitives are initialized from photons traced in a single iteration of stochastic progressive photon mapping (SPPM)~\cite{hachisuka2009sppm}, providing a physically grounded starting point; (2) Radiance Query: a differentiable mechanism aggregates contributions from nearby Gaussians to estimate surface radiance, triggered at the first diffuse intersection after any specular or glossy bounces, at which point the ray terminates; (3) Supervision: the field is optimized end-to-end against reference radiance computed offline by SPPM, using sparse multi-view supervision.
-This process distills complex, view-dependent light transport into a continuous, reusable radiance field.
+This process encodes complex, view-dependent light transport into a continuous, reusable radiance field.

-To validate the effectiveness of our approach, we conduct extensive experiments across multiple physically challenging scenes, including complex caustic and specular-diffuse interactions.
-We compare Gaussian Photon Field against classical physically-based integrators, \eg, path tracing \cite{Mitsuba3} and SPPM \cite{hachisuka2009sppm}, as well as other learnable solutions, \eg, NeRF \cite{nerf} and 3DGS \cite{3dgs}.
+To validate the effectiveness of our approach, we conduct extensive experiments across multiple physically-challenging scenes, including complex caustic and specular-diffuse interactions.
+We compare GPF against classical physically-based integrators (\eg, path tracing~\cite{Mitsuba3} and SPPM~\cite{hachisuka2009sppm}), Gaussian mixture fitting (EM-GMM~\cite{jakob2011progressive}), neural scene representations (\eg, NeRF~\cite{nerf}, 3DGS~\cite{3dgs}, and AnySplat~\cite{jiang2025anysplat}), and feed-forward rendering (RenderFormer~\cite{zeng2025renderformer}).
 Measuring visual quality, render time, and storage cost, results confirm that GPF achieves photon-level accuracy with significantly reduced computational redundancy and successfully unifies the physical accuracy of photon-based rendering with the efficiency and scalability of continuous learned representations.